DevOps-I221339-I221239/CS4067-Assgt-EventBooking-i221239-i221339-tauhaimran-hamzaahmed/README.md

 # 🎟️ Microservices-Based Online Event Booking Platform

 ## 📌 Overview
 This project is a **fully functional microservices-based event booking system**.
 It allows users to register, browse events, make bookings, and receive notifications.
-The system is built with **Node.js, Express, MongoDB/PostgreSQL, RabbitMQ, and Docker** and follows an **event-driven architecture**.
+The system is built with **Node.js, Express, MongoDB/PostgreSQL, and RabbitMQ** and follows an **event-driven architecture**.

 ## 🏗️ Architecture
 ![Microservices Architecture](./docs/architecture-diagram.png)